These Are the Top Sights in Long Beach

 2. Additionally, feeding pigeons on the street is against the law.
 There are even posted warnings around town concerning this offense.
 Although this law isn't commonly enforced unless someone files a complaint about it, it's still completely true.
 San Francisco seems to have a rather serious dislike of pigeons.

-3. Unless you're accompanying a person with a disability, San Francisco law states it’s unlawful for more than one person over the age of 13 to enter or remain in a public toilet stall simultaneously.
+3. According to San Francisco law, it is illegal for more than one person over the age of 13 to be in a public bathroom cubicle at the same time, unless they are accompanying a person with a handicap.
 So while using public bathrooms, it’s best to stay solo.
 This strange law ensures that you won’t take group mirror-selfie sessions in San Francisco’s public restrooms anytime soon.

 4. If you were thinking about including a dead body in your front-porch Halloween decorations but decided otherwise, you avoided breaking a super-serious San Francisco law: It's illegal to display dead bodies for commercial purposes without the written consent of the deceased.
 To prepare in advance for next year’s festivities, you’ll need written consent from the deceased party prior to his or her passing.
 Oh, and you must find someone who passed away more than 100 years ago.
 Good luck.